Prof. Dr. Dagmar Schwerk

 National and international teaching experience and curriculum development in Tibetology and religious studies/Buddhist studies at the Universität Hamburg (2012-2014) and the University of British Columbia (2018-2022).

-Areas of teaching: Tibetan language and literature, theories and methods in Tibetan studies, introduction to Tibetan Buddhism, Tibetan material book culture, Buddhism in film, Buddhist ethics and the environment.
-Dr. Dagmar Schwerks' teaching includes community-engaged and experiential teaching components.
+Areas of teaching: Theories, and methods in Tibetan and Buddhist studies, introduction to Tibetan Buddhism, Tibetan material and sensual material culture, Buddhism in film, Buddhist ethics, and the environment/climate crisis.
+Prof. Dr. Dagmar Schwerks' teaching includes community-engaged and experiential teaching components.